Ptrskay3/async-await/slides.md

 - Divides all computations into small units, called actors

-- Actors communicate via message passing, no global variables
+- Actors communicate via message passing

+- No shared memory at all, no global state

+- Isolation — one actor crashing doesn't affect the other

 - Actors can only make _local_ decisions: